lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 The subtitle of this argument is also interesting: don't make technical choices too present in your structure.
 That's the other side of the coin.

-For example, I like the `lib/lang` approach a lot but I wouldn't advise to do that for the top-level folders.
+For example, I like the `lib/lang` approach a lot, but I wouldn't advise to do that for the top-level folders.

 Grouping projects by the language they're written in is a bad idea.
 You would